 Bytes Saved By Image Format

-That is, if a jpg is optimized and is served as a Webp file, it is included in that column.
+If a jpg is optimized and is served as a Webp file, it is included in that column.

 Requests By OS